Judicial Branch Resumption of Full Operations Resources

 Anyone seeking admission to a courthouse should self-screen for COVID-19 and unvaccinated people should continue to wear face coverings although they are not required.
 Registered members of the media should reference the current media protocol and may continue to enter courthouses to observe court proceedings that are not otherwise confidential.

 E-filing is possible with any device that has internet access.
-You are encouraged to e-file from a location other than the courthouse as all Superior and Circuit court kiosks are currently closed.
 If you do not have access to a device elsewhere, please file in paper.
 More detailed instructions are located on the NH Electronic Services webpage.
 Please call the Trial Court Information Center at 1-855-212-1234 with any questions.

 Here is the latest emergency order governing proceedings in each Court: